loisobrero/CNN-Image-Classification/README.md

 ## Purpose

 The purpose of this project is to demonstrate the implementation of a CNN model for image classification using the popular CIFAR-10 dataset.
 By training the model on this dataset, we aim to achieve accurate and reliable classification results across a variety of images.
+Our goal is to understand how the implementation of various commonly used techniques leads to performance improvements in deep learning for computer vision applications.

 ## Technologies Used